 Generally, internal reliability of the Chinese version of the TDEQ-5 was adequate (α = .69 to .89) and was comparable to the English version (α = .79 to .86; Li et al., 2015).
 The current research was the first to investigate the test-retest reliability of the TDEQ-5.
 Forty four of the participants also filled out the TDEQ-5 a week later to examine the test-retest reliability of the scale and the results showed adequate support to its test-retest reliability.
 Additional analyses indicated that Chinese talented youth athletes, regardless of their genders, interpreted the translated scale items in a same way.
 Taken together, the Chinese version of the TDEQ-5 was considered reliable and valid for use across applied and research contexts.

-In line with previous TDEQ development, it is advised that the TDEQ-5 be used in applied contexts as a monitoring tool, in order to facilitate formative evaluation and feedback for TD environments, rather than summative assessment of them.
-This will support a developmental agenda and also facilitate open and honest feedback from athletes.
-This type of application of the TDEQ-5 will also facilitate evidence based practice and reflection.
-In research contexts, the Chinese TDEQ-5 can allow researchers a mechanism by which to investigate TD systems within a Chinese speaking context.
-In line with previous research, some examples could include investigating the relationship between key features of the environment and athlete progression (e.g., Martindale et al., 2013), stress and wellbeing (e.g., Ivarsson et al., 2015) and motivational orientations (e.g., Wang et al., 2011; Wang et al., 2016); and examine the nature or perceived strengths and weaknesses of sport academies (e.g., Mills et al., 2014).
-Finally, given the accepted complexity and culturally specific nature of TD environments, more work investigating this and the validity of the TDEQ seems a useful avenue for development.
+There are several limitations and implications of the current research.
+First, participants of this research were highly trained athletes from five selective sports schools/institutes in China, the results may not be generalised into other locations.
+Second, although the TDEQ-5 has been developed as a generic tool assessing environmental factors across sport, stage of TD, and culture, there will be context-specific requirements within TD (Martindale et al., 2010).
+Given the accepted complexity and culturally specific nature of TD, a context-specific tool may be developed based on the current form of the TDEQ-5 in future.
+Context-specific items could be generated in future work to cover other critical environmental factors (e.g., club-athlete relationships) that have not been considered under the TDEQ-5 (Aalberg & Sæther, 2016; Henriksen et al., 2011).
+Meanwhile, it is also important to examine whether the factor structure of the TDEQ-5 can be replicated in other contexts.
+Finally, while the TDEQ could be used to examine and classify environments for research purposes, for applied use, it is advised that the TDEQ-5 be used more formatively as a monitoring and development tool. .In research contexts, the Chinese TDEQ-5 can provide researchers a mechanism by which to investigate TD systems within a Chinese speaking context.
+In line with previous research, some examples could include investigating the relationship between key features of the environment and athlete progression (e.g., Martindale et al., 2013), stress and wellbeing (e.g., Ivarsson et al., 2015) and motivational orientations (e.g., Wang et al., 2011, 2016); and examine the nature or perceived strengths and weaknesses of sport academies (e.g., Mills et al., 2014).

 Conclusions